SunstriderEmu/sunstrider-legacy/README.md

     * A LOT of misc fixes in addition to TC systems
 * EventAI has been dropped in favor of SmartAI
 Furthermore SmartAI has been used extensively in the last years of development on Sunstrider and has received various fixes and extensions on our part.
-* Custom map update logic
+* Reworked map update logic
-Instances and battlegrounds may be updated multiple times while continents are updated.
+Instances and battlegrounds may be updated multiple times while continents are updated, making instance/bgs less sensible to lag when the server is under high load.
 * Creature soft evade on target not accessible
+* Movemaps on transports!
 * Years of services
 Lot have been done when the server was live:
     * Large debugged quest base